masak/nugget/description.md

 With the help of labels, loop control constructs can bind on any surrounding loop block, not just the innermost one.

+Though not a requirement, it's recommended to write the labels in all-capitals.

 It's not possible to put labels on non-loop statements.

 ### Exceptions